Ray Rhodes: Green Bay Packers

 The Green Bay Packers were looking for a new coach after Mike Holmgren had left to become head coach and general manager of the Seattle Seahawks.
 Green Bay GM Ron Wolf was a fan of Rhodes's coaching style.
 On January 11, 1999, Rhodes was hired to coach the Packers after being the only candidate to interview for the position.

 Rhodes's tenure as head coach lasted only one season.
-The Packers finished 8–8, their only non-winning season between 1992 and 2004.
+They started off with wins in four of their first six games before meeting Holmgren's Seahawks.
+Seattle thrashed Green Bay 27–7 in what was the first loss of six in a nine-game span.
+Rhodes spent the season under heavy scrutiny by the Wisconsin sports media, beginning with accusations of underachieving.
+One particular loss served as a lightning rod for criticism (such as ESPN's Paul Maguire).
+Green Bay was trying to protect a 31-27 lead over the Carolina Panthers, who had the ball at their own 37-yard line with four minutes remaining.
+A would-be touchdown was instead overruled by replay that instead had Green Bay stay on the field.
+Rhodes failed to use a timeout at any point (Carolina used all three during the four minute drive) that eventually resulted in Carolina win on a quarterback run as time expired.
+The loss was the third at home for the season, the most for a Packer team since 1991.
+The Packers would ultimately finish 8–8, which would be their only non-winning season between 1992 and 2004.
 Green Bay missed the playoffs for the first time since 1992, based on a tiebreaker system (Detroit and Dallas reached the playoffs with 8–8 records, while Green Bay and the Carolina Panthers did not).
-Rhodes, a former NFL Coach of the Year, spent the 1999 season under heavy scrutiny by the Wisconsin sports media, beginning with accusations of underachieving, and highlighted by objection to his use of replay to overrule a go-ahead 4th-quarter touchdown by the opposing Carolina Panthers along with failing to call time out with less than a minute remaining with Carolina driving down the field.
-The criticism of this decision was also echoed by ESPN's Paul Maguire.

 On January 3, 2000, Rhodes was fired by the Packers, and subsequently replaced by Mike Sherman.
+Months later, Rhodes accused the team of setting him up to fail, stating that Wolf had hired him into "a situation where there was an overestimation of the talent there."
+He also stated his regrets in expecting his players to be responsible and trying to treat them the way Rhodes wanted to be treated when he was a player.

 Head coaching record

 Personal life

 Rhodes and his wife, Carmen have four daughters.

 While in Philadelphia, Rhodes spent a lot of time enjoying his favorite hobby, horse racing.
 He appeared regularly on Courier-Post's "Dusty Nathan's Winner's Circle" radio show.

-Additionally, Rhodes had his own TV and radio shows in the Philadelphia market before moving to the Green Bay Packers in 1999 and deciding to end his foray into on-air media talent.

 In September 2005, Rhodes suffered a stroke while at his suburban Seattle home.
 During the 2006 season, Rhodes suffered from stroke-like symptoms while on the Seahawks' team flight home from a game at Chicago; the plane made an emergency landing in South Dakota due to the incident.

+Rhodes and his family currently reside in San Francisco, California.